-I am currently studying BSc Games Programming at Goldsmiths, University of London and am looking for an internship in the games industry.
+I am a recently graduated student of the BSc Games Programming course at Goldsmiths, University of London and am looking for an entry level position in the games/software industry or graduate placement.
 Games have been a part of my life since I was very young and since beginning my degree, that interest has grown - not only for finished games, but in the programming, algorithms, design and even the decisions that go into creating a gaming experience.
-The course plays to my strengths, particularly problem-solving and logic, and has encouraged me to develop a real passion for a career in the games industry.
+The course played to my strengths, particularly problem-solving and logic, and has encouraged me to develop a real passion for a career in software/game development.

 - C++ and C#

 - Use of Unity, OpenFrameworks, Git/GitKraken, Xcode and VisualStudio

 Goldsmiths University of London [2016 - 2020]